 The Township charges various sports groups for the use of the playing fields at our parks for sporting events and practices.
 These fees are used for the ongoing maintenance and improvement of the facilities.
 Turf field fees are segregated in a separate bank account and will be used for replacement of the turf field at the end of its useful life.
-We budgeted \$45,000 for the use of the turf field at Fellowship Fields and also \$30,000 for use of our other fields at Hickory Park.
-We expect to receive \$15,000 in donations towards the annual community Block Party that is held in June.
+We budgeted \$50,000 for the use of the turf field at Fellowship Fields and also \$35,000 for use of our other fields at Hickory Park.
+We expect to receive \$20,000 in donations towards the annual community Block Party that is held in June.

 The Upland Farms Community Barn renovations were completed in 2021 and it became available for rent to local organizations or families for private events in 2022.
-Expected revenue in 2023 is \$10,000.
-Total revenues budgeted for 2023 are \$100,700.
+Additional renovations were made during 2023 resulting in the barn being closed for rentals for several months.
+Expected revenue in 2024 is \$35,000.
+Total revenues budgeted for 2024 are \$140,700.